SemenMartynov/IFMO_DistributedComputing_for_DevOps/README.md

 - Ansible installed

 #### Steps
-1. Run the following command to start the virtual machine
+1. Run the following command to start the virtual machine:
 ```bash
 vagrant up
 ```